 accelerator to the floor, ramming through each gear.
 The Porsche reached speeds

-in excess of 80 miles-per-hour on this 30 mile-per-hour road and business
+in excess of 80 miles-per-hour on this 30 mile-per-hour road, a heavily traveled entertainment and business

 district.
 The Porsche never slowed for the red light at Willard Drive.